Heat exchangers are typically classified according to flow arrangement and type of construction.

 As can be seen, the effectiveness is the ratio between the actual heat transfer rate and the maximum possible heat transfer rate.
 To define the effectiveness of a heat exchanger, we must first determine the maximum possible heat transfer rate, qmax, for the heat exchanger.

 - Fundamentals of Heat and Mass Transfer, 7th Edition.
 Theodore L. Bergman, Adrienne S. Lavine, Frank P. Incropera.
 John Wiley & Sons, Incorporated, 2011.
 ISBN: 9781118137253.

 - Heat and Mass Transfer.
 Yunus A. Cengel.
 McGraw-Hill Education, 2011.
 ISBN: 9780071077866.

 Example: Calculation of Heat Exchanger

-Consider a parallel-flow heat exchanger, which is used to cool oil from 70°C to 40°C using water available at 30°C. The outlet temperature of the water is 36°C. The rate of flow of oil is 1 kg/s.
+Consider a parallel-flow heat exchanger used to cool oil from 70°C to 40°C using water available at 30°C. The outlet temperature of the water is 36°C, and the rate of flow of oil is 1 kg/s.
 The specific heat of the oil is 2.2 kJ/kg K. The overall heat transfer coefficient U = 200 W/m2 K.

 Calculate the logarithmic mean temperature difference.
 Determine the area of this heat exchanger required for this performance.